-Chair of Division: Joumana Dargham, Ph.D. joumana.dargham@balamand.edu.lb
+Chair of Division: Youssef Dib, Ph.D. youssef.dib@balamand.edu.lb

 The Department of Computer Science provides a fundamental education to prepare students for positions in industry, government, education, or commerce, or to pursue graduate study.
 It offers the following degrees: